reyad-7/Dev-Study-Hub/DataBase/Relationships & Data Modeling.md

 WHERE c.Name = 'Youssef';
 ```

-so as you see in the example above, you isolated the column with MV attributes into a separate table to conquer redundancy and prevent repeated columns in data rows

-## second normal form (2ND NF)

-### you should be in 1St NF

-- you try to conquer partial dependency between an attribute and the primary key
+**Result:**
+You avoided redundancy and repeating columns by isolating multivalued attributes.

+---

+## Second Normal Form (2NF)

+**Requires:** Table is already in 1NF.

+**2NF solves:**
--- if you have a composite primary key
+Partial dependency—attributes that depend on only part of a composite primary key.

--- so you should isolate and make all attributes in one table depends on the fully primary key in this table
+**Key idea:**
+Every attribute should depend on the whole primary key, not just a part of it.
--- so if you have an attribute that depend on only a part of the primary key so you separate this attribte with this only part of this primary key in a separate table and reference to it with the primary key
+If an attribute depends on only part of the key, move it into a separate table.

-example to showcase and understand

-here is our data
+### Example: Partial Dependencies

 | StudentID | CourseID | StudentName | Major | CourseTitle | Credits | Grade |
 | --------- | -------- | ----------- | ----- | ----------- | ------- | ----- |